Glossary of Terms – Hardwood Industry Terms Explained

 Form Class

-Gauges the straightness of trees contained in a stand.
-Timber stand value improves with form class.
+Furthermore, another important factor in evaluating timber is tree form.
+For instance, form class gauges the straightness of trees contained in a stand.
+As a result, timber stand value tends to improve with higher form class.

 Grade